lifemapper/bison/_sphinx_config/pages/aws_experiments.rst

         At least one security group must open all ingress ports.To limit traffic, the source security group in your inbound rule can be restricted to the same security group
+    * Added inbound and outbound rules to my security group for postgresql, same error